matomo-org/plugin-LoginLdap/README.md

 1. Login as a superuser
 2. On the _Manager > Plugins_ admin page, enable the LoginLdap plugin
-3. Navigate to the _Manage > LDAP Users_ page
+3. Navigate to the _Settings > LDAP_ page
 4. Enter and save settings for your LDAP servers

    _Note: You can test your servers by entering something into the 'Required User Group' and clicking the test link that appears.
    An error message will display if LoginLdap cannot connect to the LDAP server._

-   **Settings to pay attention to**

-   * `Generate Random token_auth For New Users`: If your LDAP server does not serve either a hash of a user's password or an encrypted password for a user, this option must be checked.
-Read more about random token_auth generation in **Security Considerations**.

-     _Note: This is only important if you plan on using the first authentication strategy described below.
-(See [Configurations](https://github.com/piwik/plugin-LoginLdap#configurations))._

 5. You can now login with LDAP cedentials.

 _**Note:** LDAP users are not synchronized with Piwik until they are first logged in.
 This means you cannot access a token auth for an LDAP user until the user is synchronized.
-To synchronize all of your LDAP users at once, use the `./console loginldap:synchronize-users` command._
+If you use the default LoginLdap configuration, you can synchronize all of your LDAP users at once using the `./console loginldap:synchronize-users` command._

 ## Upgrading from 2.2.7